Ezz-Ashraf/NodeJS/README.md

 ### 1 -add and remove products
 ### 2-add and remove objects to and from cart
 ### 3-preview previous orders
+### 4-Only the user who added a product can delete or edit it (Advanced Authentication)
+### 5-CSRF Token protection added
+### 6-Protected Routes
-### 4-It was planned to add to the checkout page payment methods using stripe but I preferred to separate it to another project
+### 7-It was planned to add to the checkout page payment methods using stripe but I preferred to separate it to another project

 ## The SQL commands file is for mysql so ignore it